Introduction to HTML

 1. HTML Elements

-The main parts of our element are:
+The three parts of HTML element are:

-1. Opening tag
+- Opening tag

-2. Closing tag
+- Closing tag

-3. Content
+- Content

-HTML tags are keywords (tag names) surrounded by angle brackets like <html>.
+HTML tags are keywords (tag names) surrounded by angle brackets (<>) like <html>.
 Normally, tags come in pairs - start or opening tag and end or closing tag.
-The end tag is written like the start tag, with a forward slash (/) before the tag name.
+The end tag is written like the start tag, with a forward slash (/) before the tag name like </html>. tags are not displayed on the web page but offer instructions to the browser about the meaning and structure of the content.

 The opening tag, the closing tag, and the content together comprise the element.